deanabusood/sign-in-quote/README.md

 A python program that gives the user a random quote prompt after signing into Windows!

 Each time this program runs, it pulls quote data from an API and passes it as arguments to a batch script 💻<br>
-The batch script elevates Powershell and runs a command to update the data of legalnoticecaption and legalnoticetext in the Registry Editor.
+The batch script elevates Powershell and runs a command to update value data in the Registry Editor.
 <br>

 ## Requirements ⚠️